Phimosis

 Prevalence

 It is estimated that about 96 out of 100 baby boys are born with natural phimosis.
 The naturally occurring tightened foreskin goes away in the first few years of their life.
-Only very few boys are still affected in puberty.
-By the age of 16, only 1 out of 100 boys have phimosis.
+By the age of seven years about half of all boys have a tight foreskin, and by the age of ten about one out of three.

 Effects

-If you try to force a tight foreskin back, the skin might tear, small injuries might arise, and in rare cases it might lead to “paraphimosis.”
-This is where the foreskin can't be returned to its normal position after being pulled back over the glans.
-The blood supply to the glans is restricted as a result.
-In rare cases the glans tissue may die, so paraphimosis is a medical emergency requiring immediate treatment.
+In rare cases it might lead to paraphimosis.
+This is where the foreskin is stuck behind the glans and can't be pushed forward to its normal position.
+The blood supply to the glans is restricted as a result, and the glans and foreskin become swollen.
+There is a risk that the glans tissue may die, so paraphimosis is a medical emergency requiring immediate treatment.

 Diagnosis